-Susan Fowler is a central figure in the #MeToo movement.
-Named Time Magazine’s Person of the Year 2017 as one of the silence breakers, Fowler is the former Uber engineer whose viral blog post ignited an ongoing, worldwide conversation.
-The Financial Times named her Person of the Year as well.
-Her actions, the paper writes, hold “the potential to improve the way women are treated at work permanently.”
-That’s Fowler’s public narrative, so far.
-But her personal story—a homeschooled science nerd, a successful woman in STEM against incredible odds—is equally fascinating.
-In uplifting talks, she tackles a variety of topics, including how regular people can affect positive change on a global and personal scale.
+Susan Fowler is the former Uber engineer whose blog post ignited a worldwide conversation on the #MeToo movement.
+She was named a Person of the Year by TIME and the Financial Times, who wrote that Fowler’s actions hold “the potential to improve the way women are treated at work permanently.”
+In uplifting talks, she shows how regular people can spark positive change on a global scale.

 “Words can change the world.”
-This was Fowler’s famous five-word speech, delivered at the 2018 Webby Awards, where she was named Person of the Year for “opening the door wider to the better treatment and fairer employment of women within tech and the world at large.”
-At the age of 26, the engineer, physicist, and writer Susan Fowler wrote a meticulous blog post detailing the harassment—and the systemic denial of it—that she faced at Uber, where she worked as an engineer.
-Fowler’s powerful words led to a sea change in attitudes toward workplace conduct in Silicon Valley and corporate America.
-It soon spread into Hollywood, politics, professional sports, academia, and beyond.
-It empowered countless women and men to speak up and share their stories, as well as providing the much-needed spark for companies to re-evaluate their policies, practices, and priorities.
-Now, Fowler tells Time, instead of denying there’s a problem, companies are embracing the solutions to it, “trying to build something that's good for consumers and treats employees fairly.”
-Fowler has written about workplace diversity, creativity, and HR issues, including for The New York Times, and, in her talks, she lays out practical, highly-actionable solutions to these hotly-discussed topics.
+This was Susan Fowler’s famous five-word speech, delivered at the 2018 Webby Awards, where she was named Person of the Year for “opening the door wider to the better treatment and fairer employment of women within tech and the world at large.”
+At 26, the engineer, physicist, and writer wrote a meticulous blog post detailing the harassment—and the systemic denial of it—that she faced at Uber.
+Fowler’s powerful words led to a wave of change in attitudes toward workplace conduct in Silicon Valley and corporate America.
+It soon spread to Hollywood, politics, profesional sports, academia, and beyond; empowering countless women and men to share their stories, as well as providing the much-needed spark for companies to re-evaluate their policies, practices, and priorities.

 “Susan Fowler helped expose a problem that will no longer be silenced, giving us all a chance to ask ourselves ‘How am I a part of this?
 And how do I fix it?’ and to not stop asking until we have solutions.”— Webby Awards, Person of the Year 2018